bagisto/bagisto-docs/src/architecture/backend.md

 Laravel packages are the primary way of adding functionality.
 The following features are distributed into packages to enhance the application and allow developers to follow the standard way of developing custom functionality.

-Below is a detailed overview of the default packages available in Bagisto, each showcasing how the modular design and repository pattern work together to create a robust, scalable e-commerce solution:
+Below is a detailed overview of the default packages available in Bagisto, each showcasing how the modular design and repository pattern work together to create a robust, scalable e-commerce solution.
+The current development version ships 42 packages under `packages/Webkul/`; Bagisto 2.4 ships the same set minus `Omnibus`.

 ### Admin